-Sheriff’s deputies responded to two separate calls to Locklear’s residence Sunday.
-The first call occurred around 6 p.m. local time for a disturbance.
+Sheriff’s deputies responded to two separate calls to Locklear’s residence in Thousand Oaks, California.
+The first call occurred around 6pm local time for a disturbance.
 Deputies determined no crime had been committed, according to Sgt.
 Eric Buschow of the Ventura County Sherriff’s Department.

-The second call came in around 11 p.m. local time.
+The second call came in around 11pm local time.
+Sgt.
 Buschow told CNN that deputies arrived to find a domestic disturbance involving Locklear and another party.
 According to Buschow, Locklear kicked one of the deputies in the leg while they were surveying the situation.

 Buschow described Locklear as “extremely intoxicated and very uncooperative” as she was handcuffed and taken into custody.
 He added that due to her intoxicated state, Locklear was supposed to be medically checked before going to jail.
 According to Buschow, Locklear kicked one of the medics in the chest during the check.

 After being evaluated at a nearby hospital, Locklear was transported to jail and booked.
-She was later released after posting $20,000 bail.
+Her bail was set at $20,000.

 A hearing court hearing in the case is set for August 23.

-Representatives for Locklear, who is best known for her decades of work in television series like “Melrose Place,” “Spin City” and “Dynasty,” did not respond to CNN’s request for comment on her arrest.
+Representatives for Locklear, who is best known for her decades of work in television series like “Melrose Place,” “Spin City” and “Dynasty,” did not respond to CNN’s request for comment on this story.